- What are the deadlines to apply for your graduate programs?

 2. What are the requirements for the application? ↑

 All programs are fall admission only.
-Prospective graduate students submit their application materials to the Graduate School (not the HDF Department).
+Prospective graduate students submit their application materials to the Graduate School (not the HDFS Department).
 The Graduate School requires a 3.0 undergraduate GPA for full admission into UNCG graduate programs.
-A completed application includes: *the online application and $60 application fee *three references (preferably at least two from academic faculty professors) *official GRE scores *one copy of official transcripts from all post-secondary institutions attended (Note: If one transcript shows transfer credit from another institution, you do not need to provide a transcript from the original institution).
-You will apply online and request your references from your chosen recommenders through the online system, but at this time GRE scores and transcripts are still sent via paper copies.
+A completed application includes: 1) the online application, 2) $65 application fee, 3) three references (preferably at least two from academic faculty professors), 4) one copy of official transcripts from all post-secondary institutions attended (Note: If one transcript shows transfer credit from another institution, you do not need to provide a transcript from the original institution).
+4) a 1-3 page professional statement*, and 5) an academic writing sample* (for our MS or PhD program only).
+You will apply online and request your references from your chosen recommenders through the online system.

-The Graduate Secretary can also arrange for you to speak with a current faculty member or graduate student about the program or about your interests, either over the phone or during Admitted Student Visiting Days in the spring.
-Please call Jennifer Klaiber, the graduate secretary at (336) 334-5315 or email firstname.lastname@example.org for more information.
+The HDFS Graduate Program Administrative Assistant, Michael Kerley, can also arrange for you to speak with a current faculty member, the Graduate Program Director (Dr. Heather Helms) or a current graduate student about the program or about your interests, either over the phone/virtual meeting or during Campus Interview Day in the spring.
+Please call Michael at (336) 334-5307 or email firstname.lastname@example.org for more information.

 Or you may write to: